What happens at a Family Day?

 Watch our video to learn more about our Family Days and hear the Mitchell family explain why they found attending an event helpful.

-The aim of The Brain Tumour Charity's Family Days is to provide a fun, relaxing, and supportive experience for children with a brain tumour, their siblings and parents.
+The aim of The Brain Tumour Charity's Family Days is to provide a fun, relaxing, and supportive experience for families affected by a brain tumour.
+Our Family Days also provide the opportunity for parents and children to meet others experiencing similar difficulties and share their stories.

 All activities are free and we provide lunch and drinks and snacks throughout the day.

-We may also be able to help with transport costs – please contact Elissa Coster, our Children and Families Service Manager for more information: Elissa.email@example.com.
+We may also be able to help with transport costs – please contact the Children and Families team for more information: firstname.lastname@example.org.

-For more information about Family Days please contact Elissa Coster, Children and Families Service Manager: firstname.lastname@example.org.
+For more information about Family Days please contact our Children and Families team: firstname.lastname@example.org.

 If you have further questions, need to clarify any of the information on this page, or want to find out more about research and clinical trials, please contact our team: